PatchworkOS 69292a3

 For better performance, write block-wise, not byte-wise.

-Global interactive_handle_ansi (interactive_state_t *state, ansi_result_t *result)
+Global interactive_handle_ansi (ansi_result_t *result)

 Implement tab completion